noops-challenge/golfbot/README.md

 #### **Choose a challenge**

-The first is implementing 10print in the language of your choice, in less than 256 characters.
+The first challenge is implementing 10print in the language of your choice, in less than 256 characters.
 Running the program in the terminal or console should yield the pattern.

 #### **Submit your solution as a Pull Request**